 Now we can easily visualize the output from SEQUENCE.
 If I use 2 or 3 for columns, we get a two dimensional array.

 If I use 5 for columns, we now have a grid that contains 60 numbers.
 Notice the numbers increment across, then down.

 Next, I'll adjust the start argument.
 Start can be any valid number.
 For example, I can use 10, 100, -100, or a decimal value.

 Finally, let's look at the step argument, which controls the interval between numbers.

 Like start, this can be any valid number.

 I can use zero, -1, 100, or, a decimal number like .01.

 The Excel SEQUENCE function generates a list of sequential numbers in an array.
-The array can be one dimensional, or two-dimensional.
-Start and step values are arguments.
+The array can be one dimensional, or two-dimensional, determined by rows and columns arguments.